magepages/mpdocs/docs/automatic-related-products/index.md

 ### 8. API

-**Automatic Related Product extension by Mageplaza** supports the use of Rest API to add data size chart to each individual product or all products.
-Also, by **Rest APT**, you can get, create or delete the rule’s information
+**Automatic Related Product extension by Mageplaza** supports the use of Rest API to get information of rules, update statistics of rules (CTR, impressions, clicks) and keep track of activities of module.

 Details can be viewed <a href='https://documenter.getpostman.com/view/10589000/SzfCVSAN?version=latest' target='_blank' rel='nofollow'>here</a>